A Brief History of Veterans Day (borrowed from “Military.com”)

 He was wounded in battle and taken prisoner of war.
 After a telegram was received that he was in a hospital in France, my uncle and aunt, Henry Zagajeski and Lillian Zagajeski Yambor (Army), also stationed in France, traveled across the country to find him and report to their family back home.

-My uncle Thomas (Rocky) Urgo (Marines) served two tours in the Pacific during WWII, my uncle Steve Yambor (Army), uncle Ted Konopka, my cousins, John Sullivan (Marines), Peter McDonald (Army & National Guard), David Bernier (Marines), my friends, James Michael Graham (Army & National Guard), Jack Glenn (Army-Special Forces), Ken Klingele (Army), Martin Nichols (Army), Philip Wondolowski (Navy) and currently serving, Jose Pincay (Marines), Andrew Wondolowski (Navy), Daniel Brennan (Navy) and Ben Bell (Army).
+My uncle Thomas (Rocky) Urgo (Marines) served two tours in the Pacific during WWII, uncle Steve Yambor (Army), my cousins, John Sullivan (Marines), Peter McDonald (Army & National Guard), David Bernier (Marines), my friends, James Michael Graham (Army & National Guard), Jack Glenn (Army-Special Forces), Ken Klingele (Army), Martin Nichols (Army), Philip Wondolowski (Navy) and currently serving, Jose Pincay (Marines), Andrew Wondolowski (Navy) and Ben Bell (Army).

 Please say a prayer for all those who have served and are serving today in the Armed Forces.
-Thank the Veterans for their service to our country, shake their hands and attend a Parade.
-In New York City, the Veterans Day Parade is preceded by the traditional opening ceremony at 11:00 a.m. and begins with a moment of silence to commemorate the precise moment of the Armistice that ended World War I (the 11th hour of the 11th day of the 11th month) at the Eternal Light Monument, 24th St. and 5th Ave. next to Madison Square Park and concludes with a wreath laying before noon.
-The Parade ends at 46th St. at 3:00 p.m.
-This year will mark the centennial of Veterans Day (formerly Armistice Day; 1919-2019).
-At 11 a.m. on November 11, 1918, the guns of World War I fell silent as the Armistice ending the fighting took hold.
-One year later, in 1919, communities around the world marked the first anniversary of the Armistice with reflective and commemorative events.
-The U.S. Marine Corps is this year’s featured military branch.
-As always, the Army, Navy, Air Force and Coast Guard will also be represented.
+Thank the Veterans for their service to our country, shake their hands, attend a Parade.
+In New York City, the Veterans Day Parade is preceded by the traditional opening ceremony at 10:00 a.m. at the Eternal Light Monument, 24th St. and 5th Ave. next to Madison Square Park and concludes with a wreath laying at 11:00 a.m.
+(The 11th hour of the 11th day of the 11th month) and ends at 58th St. at 3:30 p.m.

 Associate Real Estate Broker